Containers on Polaris

 andpwd -P

-returns the same path. -
+return the same path. -

 If any of the above doesn't work, try running the build in your home directory.

-libmpi.so.40 not found: This can happen if the container's application has an OpenMPI dependency which is not currently supported on Polaris.
+libmpi.so.40 not found: This can happen if the container's application has an OpenMPI dependency, which is not currently supported on Polaris.
 It can also spring up if the container's base environment is not a Debian-based architecture such as Ubuntu.
 Ensure the application has an MPICH implementation as well.
-Also try removing .conda/
+Also, try removing .conda/

 , .cache/